scverse/squidpy_notebooks/docs/source/auto_examples/graph/compute_sepal.rst

   with ``max_neighs = 6``.
 - It is useful to filter out genes that are expressed in very few observations and might be wrongly identified as being spatially variable.
-If you are performing preprocessing with Scanpy, there is a convenient function that can be used BEFORE normalization :func:`scanpy.pp.calculate_qc_metrics`.
+If you are performing pre-processing with Scanpy, there is a convenient function that can be used BEFORE normalization :func:`scanpy.pp.calculate_qc_metrics`.
 It computes several useful summary statistics on both observation and feature axis.
 We will be using the ``n_cells`` columns in `adata.var` to filter out genes that are expressed in